 Active vs Inactive Relationships in Power BI

 Power BI is a powerful data visualization tool that allows users to create complex data and interactive reports.
 When creating reports in Power BI, one of the features provided is to understand how relationships work between the tables.
 Relationships allow data to be linked between different tables and will assist in creating detailed, insightful reports.
-Within the Power BI data model, one can have active and inactive relationships, and understanding the differences between them is critical for building a reliable data model accurately and efficiently.
+Within the Power BI data modeling, one can have active and inactive relationships, and understanding the differences between them is critical for building a reliable data model accurately and efficiently.
 In this blog, you’ll learn about active and inactive relationships, how they differ, and see real-world examples in detail.

 Table of Contents:

-What are Relationships in Power BI?
+What are Relationships in Power BI Data Models?

 Before understanding active and inactive relationships, it is important to understand relationships in Power BI.
 A relationship in Power BI is a connection between two tables that is used to define the data and how they relate to each other.
 Relationships allow Power BI to use data from different tables to filter, aggregate, and create visuals.
 Creating a relationship between them helps to generate reports that show sales performance for different categories.